jackmarchant1/EnigmaMachine/README.md

-# Enigma Machine and British Bombe Recreation in Haskell
+# Enigma Machine and Bombe Recreation in Haskell

 This repository contains Haskell implementations for simulating the Enigma machine and the British Bombe.
 Created by Jack Marchant in 2022 for a university course assignment.